glorialulu/TSNet/README.rst

 To cite TSNet, use one of the following references:

-Lu Xing, Lina Sela.(2019) A Python Package for Transient Simulation in Water Distribution Networks
+Lu Xing and Lina Sela. " TSNet: a Python package for transient simulations in water distribution networks".
-(submitted to Environmental Modelling and Software)
+Submitted to Environmental Modeling & Software

 License
 -------